V850: Basic architecture

 and most of the frequently used instructions are mapped onto a 16-bit half-word.
 In other words, a 16-bit external bus width is enough to provide instructions continuously without pipeline stalling, which enables low power consumption on the application board, and is suitable for mobile equipment.
 This concept is similar to Renesas (formerly, Hitachi) SH, ARM Thumb, and MIPS16 instruction set architectures.

 In addition, the instruction set is carefully implemented.
 For example, to execute a function call with a Jump and (Register) Link instruction, which saves the next program counter (PC) on a register (fixed to R31 in V810), is also one of the RISC techniques to reduce the number of instructions.
-Return from the function can be accoomplished by jmp [Rn] (jmp [R31] in V810) instruction.
+Return from the function can be accomplished by jmp [Rn] (jmp [R31] in V810) instruction.
 Typical CISC processors use call and return instructions and push the next PC on their stack memory area.

 But V810 and V850 have some microarchitecture differences.
 The V810 adopts a microprogram operation method for some instructions, such as floating-point arithmetic and bit string operations, while the V850 uses a one-hundred-percent hardwired control method.
 As a result, for example, the first V850 does not have floating-point arithmetic and bit manipulation instruction sets, including the "find first one/zero" (search 1/0; SCH1x/SCH0x), except for "set/clr/negate a bit" (SET1/CLR1/NOT1).
 Those extended instruction sets are revived in V850E2x extensions.

 Though the V800 series adopts a RISC instruction set architecture, their assembly language is hand-coding friendly.
 They adopt a straightforward load/store architecture.
 In addition, the "interlock" mechanism, both for the data hazards and for the branch hazards, are implemented: in other words, an assembly language programmer does not need to consider any delay slots.
 32 general-purpose registers provide flexibility for assembly language users.
 A mixture of hand-assembled codes and C language compiled codes is facilitated by using compiler options, such as "-mno-app-regs" in the Gnu Compiler Collection.

 The IN instruction of the V810, which enables unsigned-load from memory-mapped I/O, was removed from the first V850s.

 Detailed discussions are available in some old journals.

 Instruction set extensions

 The V850 series added many instruction set extensions, but all the extensions have backward compatibility.

-Therefore, old binary software assets work on the new cores.
+Therefore, older software designed for the previous versions of the V850 work on new V850 cores.